circa 1818 An orphanage is built on the property that will become Music Hall.

 World War II.

-The City of Cincinnati acquires title and responsibility for Music Hall complex.
+In September, the City of Cincinnati acquires title and responsibility for Music Hall complex.

 1946 University of Cincinnati Bearcats basketball joins wrestling and boxing for three seasons